Liferenko/30-days-of-elixir/README.md

 ### You have to start somewhere.

 **[01-hello-world.exs](01-hello-world.exs)** - We start at the very beginning: our first message to the world!
+- Try `elixir 01-hello-world.exs`.
+IO.puts "hello world"
+- If it doesn't work - oh-uh, let's try install Elixir.
+How? ihttps://thinkingelixir.com/install-elixir-using-asdf/

 **[02-unit-testing.exs](02-unit-testing.exs)** - We'll need unit testing for the rest of the exercises, so let's do this!
 The built-in unit testing library ExUnit is capable and easy-to-use.
+- Run `mix test test/02_day_test.exs`
+- Try to break some test cases to make them red.
+Run `mix test test/02_day_test.exs` one more time
+- Try to make them green again
+- Copy-paste some of these test cases and try to make them green again

 **[03-input-output.exs](03-input-output.exs)** - Here we learn that file input and user input are easy.
 José has even done us a solid and duplicated some familiar Path and File methods from Ruby.